 Like the film’s married couple, the filmmaking team of director Roger Michell and screenwriter Hanif Kureishi have spent years together—collaborating on Venus (2006), The Mother (2003) and the television series The Buddha of Suburbia (1993).

 With Le Week-End, Michell and Kureishi are able to relay the heavy side of marriage in an artfully light way.
 For every cringingly candid moment and uncomfortable silence, there are repeated signs of humor and hope thanks to the three leads who are at the top of their game.
-In the end, the film is much like the characters it represents: sincere, smart and in need of a way out.
+Unfortunately, the story lacks a proper climax so the film becomes much like the characters it represents: sincere, smart and in need of a way out.

 Le Week-End opens today at Renaissance Place Cinema in Highland Park, and is currently showing at Landmarks’s Century Centre Cinema in Chicago and Cinearts 6 in Evanston.